tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Many murderers began claiming gay panic even when the victim was, by all accounts, straight.
-It was an easy way to have a sentence reduced from murder to manslaughter, death penalties to prison time, a defense the prosecutors loathed that gay rights organizations fought to end the use of.
+Many murderers began claiming gay panic even when the victim was, <span stat:id="baa">by all accounts</span>, straight.<sup cn></sup> It was an easy way to have a sentence reduced<sup cn></sup> from murder to manslaughter, death penalties to prison time, a defense the prosecutors loathed that gay rights organizations fought to end the use of.
 But that was roundly ignored by the general population.
 Most people had never heard of gay panic or the gay panic defense.

 </james>
 <from></from>